LiEnby/FasterARK/README.md

 ==

-this is faster than FastARK,
+- this is faster than the previous FastARK tool by OneLUA,

-does not rely on including a copyirighted game files, and does not require any legitimate "base game" to be installed.
+- does not rely on including a copyirighted game files,

+- does not require any legitimate "base game" to be installed.

+- does not require a reboot

-and it works without rebooting, or messing with background download files.
+- works without background download trick

 ==